By Danielle DeSimone

 Kennedy, who served in the Navy during World War II, injured his back when a Japanese destroyer collided with his patrol torpedo boat near the Solomon Islands.
 As his boat sank, Kennedy refused to let his injury stop him from towing a badly burned crew member to safety.
 Kennedy swam with the man’s life jacket strap clenched between his teeth for three miles before reaching an island and bringing the man safely to shore.

 Kennedy was also awarded the Navy and Marine Corps Medal for his actions.

-Haynes, who served in the Army during the Vietnam War, was awarded his first Purple Heart after an ambush in the jungle, where he was shot in the arm.
+Curry, who served in the Army during the Vietnam War, was awarded his first Purple Heart after an ambush in the jungle, where he was shot in the arm.
 After surgery in Japan, he returned to the front where his actions would later result in being awarded his nine additional Purple Hearts.
 In the span of one assault – which involved dodging multiple grenades – Haynes sustained a series of injuries, including the loss of two fingers.

 He later received nine Purple Hearts – one for each wound – and passed away in July 2017 from cancer.

 9. How Does the USO Support Purple Heart Recipients?

 The USO is committed to supporting and being by the side of the people who serve, and their families, throughout their time in uniform.
 This includes every step of their military journey – including when service members are injured or killed in action.